PataphysicalSociety/soupault.app/site/reference-manual.md

   selector = 'body'
 ```

-Note that inside double quotes, the back slash is an escape character, so you should either use single quotes for such paths (`'scripts\myscript.bat'`) or use a double back slash (`"scripts\\myscript.bat"`).
+Note that inside double quotes, the backslash is an escape character, so you should either use single quotes for such paths (`'scripts\myscript.bat'`) or use a double backslash (`"scripts\\myscript.bat"`).

 ## Overview